LyokoAPI/LyokoAPIDoc/docs/LyokoAPI/Events/XanaAwakenEvent.md

 ##Subscribing
 This event expects a ``void Method(Itower)``
-The tower is the one that initiated the attack.
+The [ITower](../../VirtualStructures/Interfaces/Itower.md) is the one that initiated the attack.

 ##Subscribing
 To call this event, you need to supply the ITower that started the attack.